 If you want to stay out of debt, you really need to have a plan for paying these unpredictably-timed expenses.

-For the first category, Mr. FG and I have a general emergency fund.
+For the first category, I have a general emergency fund.
 It’s been in place for almost ten years, and we haven’t actually needed it yet!
 But it’s a good feeling to know it’s there.

-For the second category, we have specific savings accounts.
+For the second category, I have specific savings accounts.

-Every month, money from Mr. FG’s paycheck automatically goes into accounts like Auto Maintenance, Home Maintenance, Auto Replacement, Orthodontics (because someone’s probably going to need braces before our nest empties!), and so on.
+Every month, money automatically goes into accounts like Auto Maintenance, Home Maintenance, Auto Replacement, Orthodontics, and so on.

-So, when these not-really-emergency expenses come up, we have money set aside for them and we don’t have to tap into our emergency fund.
+So, when these not-really-emergency expenses come up, there’s money set aside for them and I don’t have to tap into our emergency fund.